morulus/postcss-import-sub/readme.md

 postcss-import-sub
 --

-It is decoration for plugin [postcss-import](https://github.com/postcss/postcss-import), which allows you to declare resolve rules.
+It is decoration for plugin [postcss-import](https://github.com/postcss/postcss-import), which helps to create resolve rules.

 ## Installation